jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 ### CloudWatch monitoring

 [Lambda monitoring](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-access-metrics.html) is supported by Amazon CloudWatch, with logs and metrics such as invocation count, duration, and errors.
-Within CloudWatch, devops can set alarms on certain metrics that may breach, to create notifications to the team.
+Within CloudWatch, DevOps team may set alarms on certain metrics that may breach, to create notifications to the team.

 Logs need to be added to the Function code. (print() in Python goes to the log).
 Use boilerplate code like AWS Powertools to control the logging level, participate in Xray reporting to view detailed traces of requests across your application and Lambda functions.
 This helps pinpoint where latency is occurring.